intermine/im-docs/docs/support/upgrade.rst

 Upgrading InterMine
 ======================

-See `Release notes <https://github.com/intermine/intermine/releases>`_ for details on each of the InterMine releases.
+See `our blog <https://intermineorg.wordpress.com/category/release-notes/>`_ for details on each of the InterMine releases.
+You can view the `release notes <https://github.com/intermine/intermine/releases>`_ and associated tickets on GitHub too.

 Upgrade Instructions
 ---------------------